 DeWitt works to develop and implement membership strategies, plan events, and manage member benefits, appeals, and renewals.
 She also assists the director of marketing with marketing initiatives, including graphic design and promotional partnerships.

-Alicia Dietrich, Cultural Compass Editor and Public Affairs Representative
+Alicia Dietrich, former Cultural Compass Editor and Public Affairs Representative

 Dietrich edits the biannual print newsletter Ransom Edition and monthly email newsletter eNews; promotes exhibitions and public programs; produces press releases; and works with media.

 Dirickson is Library Assistant for the Frank Reaugh digitization and cataloging project at the Ransom Center.
 She is also a graduate student at the School of Information at the University of Texas at Austin, specializing in archives and preservation studies.

 Kevin Endres, Former Library Assistant (2009-2011)

 Endres works as a library assistant in the reading room, where he pages books for patrons and assists with two cataloging projects.
 He interned at the Ransom Center as an undergraduate and spent his time assisting the curation of several exhibits.

 Micah is a project archivist in the Archives and Visual Materials Cataloging Department.
 He has processed the Herschel family papers and has volunteered in the conservation and book cataloging departments.
 He is currently processing the Commentary Magazine archive and in his spare time he practices paleography and volunteers on a project to catalog medieval manuscripts fragments in the Ransom Center collections.